These amazing brown sugar scones are perfect to share with friends and family. Flaky and buttery, scones are so easy and versatile!

 But scones.
 Oh, man.
-Cheddar bacon scones, sour cream and chive scones, orange scones, cinnamon raisin scones.
+Sour cream scones, cheddar bacon scones, apple pie scones, cinnamon raisin scones.
 You could probably take just about anything and put it into a scone and be the happiest bruncher on the planet.
-Like that one time I put apple pie filling into these scones.
-So yummy.
-Is it apple season yet?

 The other day I woke up, like out of a dead sleep, wanting to make brown sugar scones.
-My mouth is literally watering right now as I write about this scone-y goodness.
-It’s not often that thoughts of food wake me up but these had me bolting out of bed and scrambling down the stairs to start with my favorite scone recipe and then shake it up a little.
+My mouth is literally watering right now as I type this.
+It’s not often that thoughts of food wake me up but these had me bolting out of bed and scrambling into the kitchen to start with my favorite scone recipe and then shake it up a little.

 - 2 cups flour